chandrashekharjaveer-tomtom/chandrashekharjaveer-tomtom/README.md

 - 👋 Hi, I’m @chandrashekharjaveer-tomtom
 - 👀 I’m interested in all about Data Analytics,Data Engineering and Data Science
 - 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on Data Analytics, Data-Lake,Data warehouse and Data Engieering
+- 💞️ I’m looking to collaborate on Data Analytics, Data-Lake,Data warehouse and Data Engineering
 - 📫 How to reach me  email to 'chandrashekhar.javeer@tomtom.com'

 <!---